HelTecAutomation/HeltecDocs/doc/node/meshsolar/source/quick_start.md

 ![](img/quick_start/09.png)

-After successful activation, **do not remove the batteries**, or the BMS chip requires reactivate.
+After successful activation, **Do Not Remove the Batteries**, or the BMS chip requires reactivate.

 ---------------------------------